Atascadero State Hospital: Police Department

-Department of State Hospitals -Atascadero has its own full service law enforcement agency of over 200 sworn personnel.
+Atascadero State Hospital has its own full service law enforcement agency of over 200 sworn personnel.
 Police Officers are sworn law enforcement officers whose authority is granted under California Penal Code Section 830.
 DSH police officers are not affiliated with California Department of Corrections and Rehabilitation (CDCR).
 The police officers of the Department of State Hospitals are peace officers whose authority extends to any place in the state for the purpose of performing their primary duty or when making an arrest pursuant to Section 836 as to any public offense with respect to which there is immediate danger to person or property, or of the escape of the perpetrator of that offense, or pursuant to Section 8597 or 8598 of the Government Code provided that the primary duty of the peace officers shall be the enforcement of the law as set forth in Sections 4311, 4313, 4491, and 4493 of the Welfare and Institutions Code.
 DSH police officers are granted authority by the California Welfare and Institutions Code to enforce policies and directives set forth by the administration of Department of State Hospitals.

 DSH police officers enforce the California Penal Code, as well as the California Vehicle Code, and are granted authority by the State of California to make arrests and issue citations.
 It is the primary function of the Department of State Hospitals' police officers to provide safety, service, and security to patients, employees and the public in and around each hospital.
 However, this police department does assist neighboring law enforcement agencies with police activities and functions, off-site of the grounds of DSHA.
 In addition to police responsibilities and investigations, police officers work closely with clinical staff to ensure the safe treatment of the patients of DSHA.